SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/apache.md

 ### Step 2: Configure the source template

 In this step, you will configure the yaml required for Apache Collection.

-Below are the inputs required:
+Below are the inputs required for configuration :

 - **Name**.
 Name of the source template.
 - **Description**.
 Description for the source template.